Skip to content

 - name: Export schema (optional)

-run: noorm -H --json -c prod db explore > schema.json
+run: noorm --json -c prod db explore > schema.json

 GitHub Actions (Env-Only Mode)